Frequently asked questions

 No, memberships were not automatically transferred to the College.
 You were invited to make a choice regarding your membership.
-If you did not confirm your preference, or chose not to transfer to CGDent, your FGDP membership will cease and no further fees will be due.
+If you did not confirm your preference, or chose not to transfer to CGDent, your FGDP membership ceased when the Faculty transferred to the College.

 Will the College of General Dentistry have Royal College status?

 Incorporation by Charter is a prestigious way of acquiring legal personality and reflects the high status of that body.
-The College of General Dentistry will be seeking chartered status for the new College, along with permission to use ‘Royal’ in its title.
+The College of General Dentistry will be seeking chartered status, along with permission to use ‘Royal’ in our title.
 This will not happen immediately but discussions are currently ongoing with Privy Council, who deal with Charter applications, and advise the sovereign on granting the status.
-The incorporation by Charter and granting of Royal status cannot be made until FGDP(UK) has fully transferred to the College of General Dentistry.

 What will my postnominal letters be?

-Information pertaining to postnominal letters can be found on our designated post-nominals page.
+Information pertaining to postnominal letters can be found on our post-nominals page.

 I am undertaking an FGDP course.
 Who will award the course?

-Participants already enrolled in FGDP(UK) courses, which are awarded by RCS England, will still receive an RCS England award on successful completion of their studies after the transfer.
+Participants already enrolled in FGDP(UK) courses, which are awarded by RCS England, will still receive an RCS England award on successful completion of their studies.